nvnsudharsan/SOLWEIG-GPU/README.md

 - Compatible with WRF and ERA5 meteorological data

 ![UTCI for New Delhi](/UTCI_New_Delhi.jpeg)
-UTCI for New Delhi, India
+UTCI for New Delhi, India, generated using SOLWEIG-GPU and visualized using ArcGIS online.

 ## Installation